 Boolean Operators can help you expand or narrow your search

 You can combine as many of these techniques as you want in the same search!

 Different authors and sources may use different language to talk about the same thing.
 As you are doing your searching, make a note of what keywords worked well and where.
 For example, more scholarly terms might work best when searching scholarly literature and common, non-technical terms might work best when doing general internet searching.

-To identify keywords for your topic, look to a reference source like Credo, an encyclopedia, or even Wikipedia and make lists of terms used in the articles.
+To identify keywords for your topic, look to a reference source like an encyclopedia or even Wikipedia and make lists of terms used in the articles.
 Also be sure you're paying attention to the keywords listed in the databases and articles you're using.